Shiprock, New Mexico: Education

 Shiprock Associated Schools, Inc., associated with the Bureau of Indian Education (BIE), operates Atsá Biyáázh Community School and Shiprock Northwest High School (7th to 12th grade).

 Media

 Film location

 The 1987 film Made in U.S.A. directed by Ken Friedman and starring Adrian Pasdar, Chris Penn and Lori Singer is partially referred to Shiprock.

-Paramount's 1994 film Pontiac Moon starring Ted Danson was partially shot here.

-In 1996 the location was the focus of the film ‘The Sunchaser’ starring Woody Harrelson, a fictional story of a surgeon who helps a Navajo teen reach the mountain.

-It was one of the filming locations for the 1994 crime film Natural Born Killers.

-The 2002 film Rocks With Wings, directed by Rick Derby, follows the Navajo members of the Lady Chieftains, the girls' basketball team from Shiprock High School, as they struggle with a new (black) coach, their own expectations, and those of their community and the "Anglo" world around them.

 The 2017 documentary Mayors of Shiprock focuses on the group of native youths who are making a positive change in their community.